|

 fall, buy one in Greece.
 They are cheap and

 beautiful and they last.
-Bring a couple bathing
+You will need a couple bathing

 suits.
 3 T-shirts.
 2 pants (one for comfort, one